 In this molecule three hydrogen atoms are attached to olefinic carbons whereas 17 hydrogen atoms are attached to saturated carbons.
 The ratio of number of hydrogen atoms attached to saturated carbons to those attached to olefinic carbons is 17 / 3 (ca 5.67).
 If we consider large alkene C12H24 this ratio is 21/3 or 7.
 In a lower alkene C6H12 this ratio is 9/3 or 3.
-If we consider a mixture of alkenes the ratio of hydrogen atoms attached to saturated carbons to those attached to olefinic carbons is 17 is a lower attached to saturated carbons to those the ratio of hydrogen atoms attached to saturated carbons to those attached to olefinic carbons.
+If we consider a mixture of alkenes the ratio of hydrogen atoms attached to saturated carbons to those attached to olefinic carbons usil depend on the composition.
 If the mixture contains largely lower alkanes this ratio will be lower.
 If the mixture contains large alkenes then this ratio will be higher.

 Nuclear magnetic resonance (NMR) spectroscopy provides a method of determining the ratio of hydrogen atoms attached to saturated carbons to those attached to olfinic carbons.
 NMR spectroscopy is the study of nuclei.
-Hydrogen atom has a nucleus with one proton and is represented as 'H. The number 1 stands for the total number of protons and neutrons.
-In 'H NMR spectroscopy the hydrogen is classified by the chemical nature.
+Hydrogen atom has a nucleus with one proton and is represented as H. The number 1 stands for the total number of protons and neutrons.
+In H NMR spectroscopy the hydrogen is classified by the chemical nature.
 The signals appear at different positions.
 The positions are called chemical shifts.
 The protons attached to olefinic carbons have chemical shifts in the range of 4-6 ppm (parts per million).
 The hydrogen atoms attached to saturated carbons have their chemical shifts in the range 0 - 2 ppm.